Zatama/Nam_Jetpack/Aux - Aireium/README.md

         + All aircraft
             + Stability
                 + All non clone wars era aircraft have had their mass adjusted to perform more reliably at speed.
+            + Performance
+                + Aircraft are no longer capable of exceeding the maximum altitude of the zeus camera.
+                    + This is a highly experimental change, feedback is extremely important.
             + Loadout
                 + All aircraft have had their weapon loadouts altered drastically
         + Delta 7A